-When companies ask us for help making their employees happier and more engaged at work, we turn to challenges.
+When companies ask us for help making their employees happier and more engaged at work, we turn to wellness challenges.
 However, you might be making common wellness challenge mistakes that could jeopardize your participation and success.

 Here are seven missteps that could make your challenges fall flat…and how to get back on track.